michael-cannon/wordpress-starter-premium/readme.txt

 Please visit the [WordPress Starter Premium Knowledge Base](https://aihrus.zendesk.com/categories/20102742-WordPress-Starter-Plugin) for frequently asked questions, offering ideas, or getting support.

-If you want to contribute and I hope you do, visit the [WordPress Starter Premium Github repository](https://github.com/michael-cannon/wordpress-starter-premium).
+If you want to contribute and I hope you do, [contact Aihrus](http://aihr.us/contact-aihrus/).

 == Installation ==